Skip to Main Content

 • Nationwide: For occasional short-term rentals, Nationwide offers an endorsement or rider to your existing homeowners or condo policy.

-How much does short-term rental cost?
+How much does short-term rental insurance cost?

 These factors can include proximity to fire stations, crime rates in the area, your credit-based insurance score and the types of construction materials that were used to build your home.
-In general, renting your home or a portion of it is going to be viewed by insurance companies as a risk.
+In general, renting your home (or a portion of it) is going to be viewed by insurance companies as a risk.
 Since insurance underwriting is based on risk, the premium that a company charges you will depend on the perceived risk of your specific rental situation.

 Alternative options to protect your short-term rental

 Another option is to consider finding an insurance policy that covers both your home and your short-term rental.
-This type of coverage streamlines the process and can potentially save you money since the coverage for the rental is likely coming from an endorsement/rider rather than a separate policy.
+This type of coverage streamlines the process and can potentially save you money since the coverage for the rental is likely coming from an endorsement rather than a separate policy.

 Vrbo liability insurance